hgm-king/wasm-study/README.md

 - npm

 To build and then run locally, use the following:
-- in root directory :: `wasm-pack build`
+- in webapp directory :: `wasm-pack build`
-- in www directory :: `npm run serve`
+- in webapp/www directory :: `npm run serve`
 - look at `localhost:8080` to see it live!